What is a Child Protection Conference?

 What happens at the meeting?

-You can ask any questions that you may have about the meeting and let the child protection chair know if there is any way in which they can support you, to make sure that you can attend and take part in all of the meeting.
+You can ask any questions that you may have about the meeting and let the child protection coordinator know if there is any way in which they can support you, to make sure that you can attend and take part in all of the meeting.

 The meeting will decide what needs to happen to keep you safe.

 What happens after the meeting?